dorkodu/sage/sage.md

 >
 > Thus, the query and the result are expressed using the JSON format.
 By using a universal format and not inventing a new query language, we keep Sage lightweight, easily approachable and implementable.

-Each query item must be identified with a string name which must be unique within the query document, and expressed as a JSON object which the name points to.
+Each query must be identified with a string name which must be unique within the query document, and expressed as a JSON object which the name points to.

 *— Below here is an example of a transaction (query and response) requesting a single entity :*